codenotary/immudb/README.md

 ./immudb -d
 ```

-Alternatively, you may use Docker to run immudb in a ready-to-use container:
+Or just use Docker to run immudb in a ready-to-use container:

 ```bash
 docker run -d --net host -it --rm --name immudb codenotary/immudb:latest